MustardOS/mustardos.github.io/release/archive/refried.md

 - Backup Manager and System Refresh have been merged to Task Toolkit
 - Menu is now more responsive
 - Visual indicators for volume and brightness are more accurate
-- muOS is now device agnostic - Reliance on hardcoded pathing is reduced by 90%
+- MustardOS is now device agnostic - Reliance on hardcoded pathing is reduced by 90%
   - This will make it easier to support more devices in the future
 - Updated RetroArch to 1.19.1 and multiple core updates
 - Updated secret mode